 Another inner city castle, this time located in Kilkenny, a medieval city in the heart of Ireland.
 Kilkenny castle was originally built like Strongbow and remained inhabited from medieval times to the XX century.
 It was sold to the city of Kilkenny for 50 pounds sterling!
 The castle is now open to the public and part of it has been fully refurbished to operate as a hotel.
 For the lucky ones who can afford a night here.
 The castle offers elegant rooms and a rich breakfast overlooking the stunning inner courtyard.

-Top 5 Castles to visit in Ireland – Blarney castle
+Castles of Ireland – Blarney castle

 One of the most famous castles in the whole of the country, Blarney is located in the south of Ireland, near the city of Cork.
 The castle dates back to about 600 years ago while it is less ancient that many others in the Republic.
 Blarney gained worldwide fame thanks to the eponymous blarney stone.
 The Stone said to bestow the gift of eloquence to anyone daring enough to kiss it!

 Discover the magic of Blarney Castle and Gardens on a full-day tour from Dublin, kiss the famous Blarney Stone and take a panoramic drive through County Cork.